gklyne/things/Notes/RPi-RepRap-setup.md

+These are my sketchy notes for installing the PrintRun RepRap host control software on a Raspberry Pi.

+Credit is due to others in the RepRap community for some of the details, but I've lost the various references I used to create these notes.
+I'll add links here if and when I find them.

-1. Won't boot without SD card and system image.
+1. Raspberry Pi won't boot without SD card and system image.
    To load an sd card image from an mage file on Linux:

         dd if=<image-file> of=/dev/sdf